Skip to main content

 • If any “None” Job Codes show up in the breakdown, you should fix those first.
 If they are regular employees and should have a job code like a server attached to them, then go into your POS and make sure that they were clocked in for the times they have sales.

-• Sometimes employees will clock out and then make a sale.
-This will result in that sale and respective tips not having a job code assigned to them.
+• Sometimes, employees clock out and then make a sale.
+This results in that sale and its respective tips not having a job code assigned to them.

 Take-Home

-• On the breakdown, group all similar job codes together and then reference the Take Home per Hour column.
+• On the Breakdown Page, the Take Home per Hour column for similar job codes.
 This is the most important number to consider when ‘fairness’ is trying to be achieved.
 You want each job code to be getting something similar to the next in terms of their take-home per hour, i.e., servers should all make about $25-$35 per hour in take-home, bussers should make $8-$15 per hour in take-home, etc. The amount ranges will be unique to your business, but you should work to achieve some amount of consistency.
+You can also view this data on the Home Page in Table and Chart form.

 Time of Sale